open-telemetry/oteps/text/trace/0000-error_flagging.md

 Note that analysis tools are free to disregard Span Status, and do their own error analysis.
 For these systems, the only Status codes of import are `OK_OVERRIDE` and `ERROR_OVERRIDE`.

-Removing the need to explicitly set span status, and instead have it

 If we really hate the current canonical status codes, most may be removed and added back in later.
-I do suggest we keep the status codes that map to network failures, and I agree that the rest are a bit suspect.
+I do suggest we keep the status codes that map to network failures, and I agree that the rest are a bit suspect for our current needs.

 The minimal number of status codes would be `DEFAULT`, `ERROR`, `OK_OVERRIDE` and `ERROR_OVERRIDE`. `ERROR` will be used to differentiate between standard errors applied by instrumentation and overrides provided by the end user.